Frank Nobilo: Professional career

-Television work
+Broadcasting career

 Upon retiring from tournament golf in 2003, Nobilo joined the Golf Channel for studio coverage.
 He has been a key member of the Live From team at the major championships.
-From 2012-2014, he occasionally filled in for Peter Jacobsen on NBC's golf coverage (NBC and Golf Channel are corporate siblings).
+From 2012 to 2014, he occasionally filled in for Peter Jacobsen on NBC's golf coverage (NBC and Golf Channel are corporate siblings).

 In 2015, Nobilo joined CBS's golf coverage, replacing Peter Oosterhuis.
 Like Oosterhuis did, he worked only the cable coverage of about half of CBS's events, while working on the network coverage of the other half, including the Masters and PGA Championship.
 He remained on Live From on Golf Channel but will no longer be allowed to fill in on NBC.
 Nobilo made his CBS debut at the 2015 Phoenix Open.

-He was also a commentator in Rory McIlroy PGA Tour Video Game, released in 2015.
+He was also a commentator in Rory McIlroy PGA Tour and EA Sports PGA Tour video games, released in 2015 and 2023, respectively.